 So with the band I'm branding I really nee to cast themes important to the band in order to output anything visually (thinking for live visuals here).

+Fig 3.
 Screen cap from a music vid of a band member working at a radio active power plant.
 This is from Devo's era during their progression into electronic-driven music that coincided with their persona's of being based in an industrial wasteland.

 No comments: